ShaunS197/MSc_FinalProject/README.md

 2. The 'notes' folder contains a codebook explaining the variable names and levels.
 3. The 'plots' folder contains a visualisation as a .png file.
 4. The 'processed data' contains an .Rdata file with the tidied data.
+5. The 'scripts' folder contains a record of the empirical work undertaken.

+## Essential libraries that you may need
+1. here - Version 1.0.1
+2. tidyverse - Version 2.0.0
+3. ggfortify
+4. naniar